-Gabriela recommends staying either in Condesa, Roma, or Cuahtémoc.
-These neighborhoods contain enough amazing restaurants, bars, and galleries to keep you busy during your stay.
+Camara recommends staying either in Condesa, Roma, or Cuauhtémoc—these neighborhoods, all easily walkable and within close proximity to each other, contain enough amazing restaurants, bars, and galleries to keep you busy during your stay.
 The neighborhoods are also within close proximity to each other and are easily walkable.
-Roma Norte in particular is like Mexico City's very own Mission District—you'll find fixies, skinny jeans, and ironic mustaches everywhere.
+Roma Norte in particular is like Mexico City's Mission District—you'll find fixies, skinny jeans, and ironic mustaches everywhere.
 Camara recommends staying in Airbnbs—they're plentiful and inexpensive.

 Camara is known for her love of seafood, so when she recommends a street cart specializing in mariscos, you know it's the best.
-El Caguamo has been serving some of the freshest, most delicious seafood in the Centro for more than 40 years.
-Camara suggests the mixed-fish quesadilla or the insanely yummy fried-fish filet slathered in mayo and topped with a bright salsa and creamy avocado. // Marisqueria El Caguamo, Ayuntamiento at the corner of López 82 and 83 (Centro Historico), foursquare.com
+El K-guamo has been serving some of the freshest, most delicious seafood in the Centro for more than 40 years.
+Camara suggests the mixed-fish quesadilla or the insanely yummy fried-fish filet slathered in mayo and topped with a bright salsa and creamy avocado. // Marisqueria El K-guamo, Ayuntamiento at the corner of López 82 and 83 (Centro Historico), tripadvisor.com

 The original location of El Cardenal—on Calle Palma in the Centro since the 1960s—is Camara's preferred white-tablecloth spot.
 Suited servers bring traditional Mexican fare with no stuffy vibes or prices.
 Go for lunch and get the mole negro—chicken leg is braised until tender and topped with a rich thick dark mole sauce that's smokey, sweet, and slightly spicy.
 Make tacos out of it with the accompanying tortillas for utter perfection in a meal. // El Cardenal, Palma #23 (Centro Historico), restauranteelcardenal.com

-The perennially popular Tacos Hola offers some of Camara's favorite stewed tacos, or guisados, on fresh handmade tortillas—The braised chard with onions and tomatoes is particularly good.
-Personally, I think her tacos at Tacos Cala, her Civic Center taco stand, are better. // Av.
-Amsterdam 135, Cuauhtémoc, Hipódromo=
+The perennially popular Tacos Hola offers some of Camara's favorite stewed tacos, or guisados, on fresh handmade tortillas—the braised chard with onions and tomatoes is particularly good. // Av.
+Amsterdam 135, Cuauhtémoc, Hipódromo, tripadvisor.com